Share this

 • Repeated applications over 2–3 years will eliminate established yellow starthistle stands.

-• For best results with a single treatment, apply herbicides late in the rainy season using a high herbicide rate based on label instructions.
+• For best results with a single treatment, apply herbicides late in the rainy season.
+Use a high herbicide rate based on label instructions.

-• Return to the treated area and look for regrowth and re-treat as needed.
+• Return to the treated area and look for regrowth.
+Re-treat as needed.

 If Using Herbicides, Protect Yourself & Minimize Risks